joaomcteixeira/python-project-skeleton/README.rst

 Motivation
 ==========

-Understand and implement in the best practices in software development and deployment for scientific software.
+Understand and implement in the best practices in software development and deployment for scientific software; actually I think the strategy reviewed here can be applied at many other development contexts.

 This repository does NOT intent to be a `cookiecutter`_-like repository.
 Thought there are many and very well documented cookiecutter templates out there, `even for scientific software`_, I felt that directly using a cookiecutter would lead me nowhere because I would miss the whole understanding of what the cookiecutter is automatizing in the first place.
 Therefore, building a repository from scratch was the only and best approach to achieve a minimum understanding of best practices and protocols.

 Acknowledgments
 ===============

-The whole repository structure and CI layout has a strong influence from the discussions provided by `ionel`_ in his `blog post`_ about *Packaging a python library*.
-I really recommend reading through that post and the other related posts in his blog. `python-nameless`_ and `cookiecutter-pylibrary`_ are two repositories that served as main source of information for this template repositories; other sources of information were also important and those are referenced within context.
+The whole repository structure and CI layout has strongly influenced by the discussions provided by `ionel`_ in his `blog post`_ about *Packaging a python library*.
+I really recommend reading through that post and the other related posts in his blog.
+Hence, `python-nameless`_ and `cookiecutter-pylibrary`_ are two repositories that served as main source of information for the *python-project-skeleton* repository; other sources of information were also important and those are referenced within context.

 Version
 =======